khantilchoksi/Kubernetes-Tech-Talk/README.md

 # Kubernetes-Tech-Talk
-In this demo, we will see how we can use Kubernetes to deploy and auto-scale Jenkins server quickly.
+In this demo, we will see how we can use Kubernetes to deploy Jenkins server quickly.

 ## What is MiniKube?
+Minikube is a tool that makes it easy to run Kubernetes locally.
+Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.

 ## Installation
 ### **Windows**